TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4SBC/Fly_Gemini/fly_gemini_connected_sbc.md

 ### Board.txt Location

-Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the Fly-Gemini.
+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the Fly-Gemini-V1.

 ## SBC Preparation